darktrojan/idldocs/nsIAbDirectory.rst

 -------------------

 Returns an address book card for the specified email address if found.
 If there are multiple cards with the given email address, this method will return one of these cards in an implementation-defined manner.
 Matching is performed in a case-insensitive manner.
 This method performs a synchronous operation.
 If the collection cannot do the search in such a manner, then it should throw NS_ERROR_NOT_IMPLEMENTED.

-@param  emailAddress The email address to find in any of the email address fields.
-If emailAddress is empty, the database won't be searched and the function will return as if no card was found.
-@return              An nsIAbCard if one was found, else returns NULL.
 @exception NS_ERROR_NOT_IMPLEMENTED If the collection cannot do this.

 Parameters
 ^^^^^^^^^^

 * ``in AUTF8String emailAddress``
+  The email address to find in any of the email address fields.
+If emailAddress is empty, the database won't be searched and the function will return as if no card was found.

 Return value
 ^^^^^^^^^^^^

 * ``nsIAbCard``
+  An nsIAbCard if one was found, else returns NULL.

 getCardFromProperty
 -------------------

 Returns an address book card for the specified property if found.
 If there are multiple cards with the given value for the property, this method will return one of these cards in an implementation-defined manner.
 This method performs a synchronous operation.
 If the collection cannot do the search in such a manner, then it should throw NS_ERROR_NOT_IMPLEMENTED.
 If the property is not natively a string, it can still be searched for using the string-encoded value of the property, e.g. "0".
 See nsIAbCard::getPropertyAsAUTF8String for more information.
 Empty values will return no match, to prevent spurious results.

-@param  aProperty      The property to look for.
-@param  aValue         The value to search for.
-@param  aCaseSensitive True if matching should be done case-sensitively.
 @result                An nsIAbCard if one was found, else returns NULL.
 @exception NS_ERROR_NOT_IMPLEMENTED If the collection cannot do this.